 All wood-based products, even those specifically designed to have increased resistance to moisture, are hygroscopic (they will react to the moisture in the environment) and as a result will expand or contract accordingly.
 All sources of under floor moisture must be rectified prior to the installation of the floor.
 Any construction dampness must be completely dry.
-Although this product has been designed with bathroom installation in mind excessive wetting is to be avoided and water spillages dried immediately.
-It is important that you check each plank for any manufacturing defects.
-Any faults must be reported back to the store of purchase for an immediate refund or replacement prior to the flooring being installed.
+Although this product has been designed with bathroom installation in mind it is not waterproof and excessive wetting is to be avoided and water spillages dried immediately.

-I. PREPARATIONS
+I. GENERAL PREPARATIONS

 - Prior to installation, inspect material in daylight for visible faults/damage, including defects or discrepancies in color or gloss; check the edges of the flooring for straightness and any damage.
 No claims on surface defects will be accepted after installation. - It is preferable to lay boards perpendicular to the window, following the direction of the main source of light.
 For the best result, make sure to always work from 3 to 4 cartons at a time, mixing the planks during the installation. - Check if subfloor/site conditions comply with the specifications described in these instructions.
 If you are not satisfied, do not install, and contact your supplier. - Flooring products can be damaged by rough handling before installation.
 Exercise care when handling and transporting these products.
 Store, transport and handle the cartons in a manner to prevent any damage.
-Store cartons flat, never on edge.

-- Flooring products can be heavy and bulky.
+Store cartons flat, never on edge. - Flooring products can be heavy and bulky.
 Always use proper lifting techniques when handling these products.
 Whenever possible, make use of material-handling equipment such as dollies or material carts.
 Never lift more than you can safely handle, get assistance. - Calculate the room surface prior to installation and plan an extra 10% of flooring for cutting allowance. - The flooring is intended to be installed in interior locations only.
 It is not to be installed in areas that are exposed to the elements, such as outdoor areas, semi-covered / "alfresco" outdoor areas, porches, etc. - Keep the boards in room temperature for at least 48 hours in unopened package before you start the installation.
 The room temperature must be between 65-85 °F / 18-30 °C and the relative humidity should be maintained between 30-65 % before and during the installation. - After installation, make sure that the flooring is not exposed to temperatures less than 60 °F / 15 °C or greater than 95 °F / 35 °C at 30-65 % relative humidity. - For floor surfaces exceeding 4000 ft2 / 400 m2 and or lengths exceeding 65 ft / 20 m and overlaps to new rooms and floor surface which do not join symmetrically, use transition moldings leaving min 1⁄2" / 10 mm gaps.